RACP Online Learning

 Learners access the resource when it works best for their schedule rather than in synchronous cohorts.
 Resources are designed to enable learners to dip in and out and progress is automatically saved.

 Learners are able to progress through online courses based on their needs.
 They can choose to complete the whole course, or just complete the parts that are relevant to them.

 Non-linear over linear

-Learners can explore the course in an order that works for them rather than shoe-horning everyone down the same path.
+Learners can explore the course topics in an order that works for them.

-Learners asynchronously engage with peers in a community of practice rather than of committing to a closed and timed course.
+Learners asynchronously engage with peers in a open community of practice rather than committing to a closed and timed course.

 Interaction and engagement

-Learners should be engaged through a variety of content delivery formats and online / offline activities.
+Learners are engaged through a variety of content delivery formats and online activities.